RocmFang/OMaGE/README.md

 # Setup

-First create a PMDK pool to allocate the Persistent memory space
+First using the root user create a PMDK pool to allocate the Persistent memory space

 ```